NorthernWidget-Skunkworks/Project-Walrus/README.md

 ## Upload the firmware

+### Downloading and installing the Arduino IDE

+Go to https://www.arduino.cc/en/main/software.
+Choose the proper IDE version for your computer.
+For Windows, we suggest the non-app version to have more control over Arduino; this might change in the future.
+You will have to add custom libraries, so the web version will not work (at least, as of the time of writing).
+Download and install the Arduino IDE.
+Open it to begin the next steps.

+### AVR ISP

 To install firmware on the Walrus, you use the [2x3-pin ICSP (also called ISP) header](https://www.digikey.com/product-detail/en/3m/929665-09-03-I/3M156313-06-ND/681796) with a special device called an "in-circuit system programmer" (or just "in-system programmer; yup, that's what the acronym stands for).

 Many devices exist to upload a bootloader including: